nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 - `JsonUserPrefsStorage`: contains a `class` that implements the R/W operations on **user preferences**.
 An instance of this class is used in `StorageManager`.

 **Design Decisions**
+- StorageManager.java shields the internals of the Storage component from outsiders and is mostly redirecting methods calls to its internal components.
+Thus, StorageManager is a Facade class.
 - The storage component is split into `TodoListStorage`, `AliasListMapStorage` and `JsonUserPrefsStorage` because they contain R/W operations on different types of data.
 This is to support the Single Responsibility Principle.
-- `StorageManager` is notified when a `AbsoluteStoragePathChangedEvent`is raised.
+- `StorageManager` is notified when a `AbsoluteStoragePathChangedEvent` is raised.
 It will then set the file paths for the three different storages.
 This event driven mechanism employs the Observer pattern.

 <br>